gear-foundation/gear-wiki/docs/examples/zkml.md

 This article presents a proof-of-concept implementation of a zero-knowledge proof application designed for Gear-powered blockchains.
 You can access the source code on [GitHub](https://github.com/gear-foundation/external-zkml-actor).

 :::note
 Keep in mind that this example is intended for educational purposes as a technology demonstration.
-It may contain inaccuracies, suboptimal optimizations, and security vulnerabilities.
-The solutions used are not recommended for production use.
+For production use, it is recommended to introduce certain optimizations addressing potential performance and security vulnerability issues.
 :::

 ### How It Works